 The Naira redesign policy advanced digital finance but had broad negative impacts.
 Businesses and households saw more harm than good.
-About 70% of entrepreneurs reported setbacks, with
+About 70% of entrepreneurs reported setbacks, with losses in revenue and market disruptions.

-A2F ACCESS TO RHANG Although Nigerians remain even more ambitious with at least 4 in 5 working towards achieving a goall they continue to be increasingly plagued with severe liquidity distress and financial shocks in the magnitude of the COVID-19 shocks
+A2F ACCESS TO FINANCE

+Although Nigerians remain even more ambitious with at least 4 in 5 working towards achieving a goal they continue to be increasingly plagued with severe liquidity distress and financial shocks in the magnitude of the COVID-19 shocks